Veerasekaran

 Veerasekaran is a 2010 Indian Tamil-language drama film directed by Sathish Kumar.
 The film features Veerasamar and Amala Paul in the lead roles.
 Prathap K. Pothan plays a negative role in the film.
-This was the debut film for art director Veerasamar and Amala Paul's Tamil cinema debut.
+This was the debut film for Veerasamar and Amala Paul's Tamil cinema debut.

 Plot

 The film is about an unemployed youngster, Veerasekaran, who travels to Chennai from his village.